-Employees with 1 year's length of service on the date of their child's birth can benefit from parental leave.
-The initial duration is 1 year maximum, which can be extended up to the child's 3rd birthday (or more in the event of multiple births).
-The employer cannot refuse this.
-Leave can be fulltime or part-time.
+Employees with 1 year's length of service can benefit from parental leave.
+The initial duration is 1 year maximum, which can be extended up to the child's 3rd birthday (or more in the event of multiple births) The employer cannot refuse this.
+Leave can be full-time or part-time.
 It is not paid by the employer.